David Smith (Chief Exec)

 I moved back to the UK in 2006 where I changed career direction and utilised my skills to work with people offering vocational support.

 I joined Hull and East Yorkshire Mind as a Vocational Support Worker on the Forward Thinking project in 2010.
 At the end of the contract I moved to the POINT project as a Social Prescriber in Hull where I implemented changes to increase referrals to deliver a successful project.
 Since then I have worked to implement and deliver the Moving Forward Vocational Support project in 2012.
 In 2014 I felt I had gained the experience and confidence to apply for the position of Service Manager in which I was successful.
 I now enjoy managing many of the projects that I had opportunity to deliver.

-Will Adam (Service Manager)
+Will Adam (Operations Manager)

 My interest in Psychology and the workings of the mind started during my A-Level studies where I commenced and successfully passed A Level Psychology.
 Following this I developed a keen interest for the subject and from a purely academic point of view I was hungry for furthering my knowledge in this area, particularly social psychology and psychopathology which led me to complete a Bsc Honours in Psychology.